ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 (See {{anti-replay}}.)

-The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where the j-th sub-response corresponds to the j-th sub-request for each `1 <= j <= len(AggregateReq.seq)`.
+The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to the sub-request in the same position in `AggregateReq`.
 The structure of each sub-response is specific to the PPM protocol:

 ~~~
 struct {